justin-git01/ltd_forecasting/README.md

 ## README

-# LTD Forecasting Project
+# Land Transfer Duty Forecasting Project

-Welcome to the LTD Forecasting Project repository!
-This project aims to improve the forecast accuracy of land transfer duty (LTD) for the Department of Treasury and Finance (DTF) using advanced forecasting methodologies, including forecast reconciliation.
+Welcome to the Land Transfer Duty Forecasting Project repository!
+This project aims to improve the forecast accuracy of *land transfer duty* (**LTD**) for the *Department of Treasury and Finance* (**DTF**) using advanced forecasting methodologies, including forecast reconciliation.
 This README provides a detailed overview of the project, its methodology, results, and instructions on how to reproduce the results and apply the techniques to your own needs.

 ## Repository Structure